hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/9- Datasources.md

+# Data sources    -->    `data` block

 Data sources allow Terraform to read attributes from resources which are provisioned outside its control.

-we use "data" block,

-"data" block only reads the infrastructure, but "resource" block create,update,destroy infrastructure
+the "data" block only reads the infrastructure,

+but "resource" block create,update,destroy infrastructure